When to visit the vet?

 Erosive, immune-mediated polyarthritis in dogs is an inflammatory joint disease caused by the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body., leading to damage to the joint cartilage.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. and leads to damage to the articular cartilage.

 The most important facts at a glance

 Erosive, immune-mediated polyarthritis in dogs is an autoimmune disease in which the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks the joints, leading to the destructionDestruction means "demolition."
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks the joints, leading to destructionDestruction means "demolition."
 In medicine, it refers to the destruction of cells, tissues, organs, or body parts.
-The growth of malignant Tumors is also usually accompanied by destruction of the surrounding tissue. of joint cartilage.
-This disease occurs when the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. can no longer distinguish between its own cells and foreign cells, with genetic factors, environmental conditions, and infections potentially playing a role.
-Symptoms include lameness, stiff gait, reluctance to move, and joint pain.
+The growth of malignant Tumors is also usually accompanied by destruction of the surrounding tissue. of the articular cartilage.
+This disease develops when the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. can no longer distinguish the body’s own cells from foreign ones, with genetic factors, environmental conditions and infections potentially playing a role.
+Symptoms include Lameness, a stiff gait, Reluctance to move, and Joint pain.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made through clinical examination, imaging techniques such as X-rays and MRI, and laboratory tests.
-Treatment aims to reduce inflammation and modulate the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body., using anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
-They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain. and immunosuppressants.
-PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. and supplements can be supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease..
+It is the first step in the management and treatment of patients. is made through a clinical examination, imaging such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. and MRI, and laboratory tests.
+Treatment aims to reduce Inflammatory conditions and modulate the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body., using anti-inflammatory medications and immunosuppressionImmunosuppression is a state of reduced activity or effectiveness of the immune system.
+In dogs and cats, immunosuppression can occur naturally or be caused by certain medications, diseases, or medical treatments..
+PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. and supplements can provide support.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the severity of the disease and the response to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions.; early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+Therapies can be medicinal, surgical, or through other medical interventions..
+Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and consistent treatment are crucial for a good quality of life.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is difficult, but a balanced diet and regular exercise can reduce the risk.
-Research focuses on the immunological mechanisms, genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Research focuses on immunological mechanisms, genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., and new therapies such as monoclonal antibodies.
 Non-invasive diagnostic techniques are also being developed to improve early detection.

 Causes

 Erosive, immune-mediated polyarthritis is one of the autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. in which the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks the body’s own structures.
-In this particular form of arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
-There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis., the joints are affected, with the inflammation leading to destructionDestruction means "demolition."
+In this specific form of arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
+There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis., the joints are affected, and the inflammation leads to destructionDestruction means "demolition."
 In medicine, it refers to the destruction of cells, tissues, organs, or body parts.
-The growth of malignant Tumors is also usually accompanied by destruction of the surrounding tissue. of the joint cartilage.
-Cartilage is an important tissue that covers the ends of the bones in a joint and serves as a buffer and sliding surface.
+The growth of malignant Tumors is also usually accompanied by destruction of the surrounding tissue. of the articular cartilage.
+Cartilage is an important tissue that covers the ends of bones in a joint and serves as a cushion and a smooth gliding surface.

-Immune-mediated diseases occur when the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. is no longer able to distinguish between the body’s own and foreign cells.
-Genetic factors, environmental conditions, and infections can contribute to the dysregulation of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+Immune-mediated diseases develop when the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. can no longer distinguish between the body’s own cells and foreign cells.
+Genetic factors, environmental conditions and infections can contribute to dysregulation of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..
 In dogs with erosive polyarthritis, misdirected immune cellsImmune cells are specialized cells of the immune system that help to identify and fight pathogens and foreign substances.
-These include leukocytes such as lymphocytes (T cells and B cells), macrophages, and dendritic cells. attack the joint structures, leading to inflammation and eventual erosion of the cartilage.
+These include leukocytes such as lymphocytes (T cells and B cells), macrophages, and dendritic cells. attack joint structures, leading to inflammation and ultimately erosion of the cartilage.

 Symptoms